 Embassy Legalization in Canada

-In Canada, embassy legalization is a critical requirement for Canadians planning to use their documents internationally.
+In Canada, embassy attestation or legalization is a critical requirement for Canadians planning to use their documents internationally.
 The process ensures that Canadian documents are accepted and recognized in foreign countries, facilitating various personal and professional endeavours.

 Conclusion